 The only district that extends over both sides of the river Arno; it gets its name from the main monument in the area, the church of Santa Croce.
 Inside the church are the tombs of famous artists and scientists of Renaissance Florence: Machiavelli, Alfieri, Galileo and Michelangelo.
 In the nearby area of Sant'Ambrogio another traditional indoor food market and several night spots.
 On the other side of the river one can enjoy the most famous view of the city by climbing up to Piazzale Michelangelo and Forte Belvedere.
 The San Niccolo area, just below the piazzale, is scattered with restaurants, taverns and other haunts serving typical meals to tourists together with aperitifs and live music.

-Santo Spirito is the district “on the other side” of the Arno and stretches out around the piazza of the same name which was originally an area where the Augustinian monks used to preach but is now one of the most frequented places for night life with a variety of restaurants and other haunts.
-In this district is the famous Palazzo Pitti with Boboli Gardens, but also the Museo di Scienze Naturali della Specola.
+Santo Spirito is the neighborhood "beyond" the Arno and extends around the homonymous square which was originally an area where Augustinian monks preached but today is one of the most popular places for nightlife with a variety of restaurants and other haunts.
+In this district there is the famous Palazzo Pitti with the Boboli Gardens, but also the Natural Science Museum of the Specola.